Property and Estates

 His real property work includes all aspects of land disputes, including neighbour disputes and Matthew works hard with his clients to utilise Alternative Dispute Resolution options including, in particular, formal mediations, and to avoid litigation progressing to determination at trial wherever possible.
 Given the nature of this work, Matthew is experienced in acting in matters against litigants in person.

 Matthew’s landlord and tenant work includes representing landlords and tenants in commercial disputes and, primarily, landlords in residential disputes.
 Matthew has experience of acting for breweries in pub-based commercial landlord and tenant matters and acting for banks and building societies in claims involving defaulting mortgagors.
+Matthew also has experience of acting for utility companies in relation to warrants of entry in residential, commercial and agricultural land under the Electricity Act 1989 and the Rights of Entry (Gas and Electricity Boards) Act 1989.

 Whilst Matthew regularly appears in the High Court and County Court, he has also experience of appearing before the various specialist tribunals, including the Adjudicator to HM Land Registry and Leasehold Valuation Tribunal, now the First-tier Tribunal (Property Chamber).